 Prior to embarking on her doctoral studies Alison worked in public relations and journalism for 20 years.
 Alison also taught Business Studies at second level for ten years.

 In 2020 the Royal Irish Academy further funded Alison to carry out additional empirical research on the relationship between remote rural island communities in Scotland and the ageing of mid-life women.
-Due to current pandemic travel restrictions, this research will now take place in 2021.
+Alison is currently writing an academic journal article of this study.